jeremycherfas/user/pages/03.blog/2019-9-19-1/listen.md

 ---
-title: "Listened to: WS More or Less: Deforestation in Brazil"
+title: "&#127911; WS More or Less: Deforestation in Brazil"
 published: true
 date: 19-09-2019 16:43
 taxonomy: